Skip to main content

 timer:

-component: base_components::utilities::Timer
+component: aica_core_components::utility::Timer

 Thereafter, the initial component parameters are defined.